kilfour/QuickAcid/tempdoc.md

 ## QuickAcid Linq 101

 First of all, you need to import some namespaces if you want to use the Linq interface.
-This is by design.
-If you're using the Linq interface there is an underlying assumption you have some experience either with Linq combinators or property-based testing.
+This is intentional.
+The Linq interface assumes familiarity with either Linq combinators or property-based testing concepts.

 ```csharp
 using QuickAcid.Bolts;
 using QuickAcid.Bolts.Nuts;
 ```

 Yes, you need both the Nuts and the Bolts.